 Also of interest is that Broken Arrow has more people living here who work in computers and math than 95% of the places in the US.

 Broken Arrow is a very ethnically-diverse city.
 The people who call Broken Arrow home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Broken Arrow residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Broken Arrow include Irish, English, Italian, and French .
+Important ancestries of people in Broken Arrow include German, Irish, English, Scottish, and Italian.

 The most common language spoken in Broken Arrow is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Italian.